margolisj/go-supreme/readme.md

   * -s when building
 * Add task specific delays - 10/15
 * Figure out if new works for mobile 10/17
+* Bugs from 10/18
+    * Queue bug if queues more than once, see logs 13, 18 mac 1, 14 windows - 10/21
+* Unify redundant return queue logic and checkout logic - 10/21

 ## Objectives
 ### 9/20/18